gloveboxes/mslearn-module-generator/README.md

 ## Overriding default metadata

 The generator aims to minimize the metadata you need to define for each unit, but there will be times when you need to override the defaults.
-You can add the following metadata in a Unit definition to override the defaults:
+You can add the following properties to a Unit definition to override the defaults:

   - author
   - date